Employment Opportunities

 The Kehoe Field Attendant (KFA) will be responsible for ensuring students are in compliance with the University’s conduct prior to entering Kehoe Field and reinforcing Kehoe Field policies and guidelines while members are utilizing the field.
 Duties of the KFA include ensuring the safety of members on the field at all times, sanitizing high touch areas around the field, assisting the Campus Recreation Professional Staff with emptying the field and setting up and breaking down before and after events.

-For more information, contact Susan Sell-Haynes.
+For more information, contact Ben Mast.

 Campus Recreation lifeguards ensure safety in the McCarthy Pool area.
 Lifeguards also monitor access to Campus Recreation as main desk clerks and perform other duties are required.
 Required current certifications include Lifeguarding/First Aid and CPR/AED for the Professional Rescuer.
 Lifeguards may be required to attend Campus Recreation safety in-service sessions as needed.